joel-grant/joel-grant/README.md

 # Hi there 👋🏼

-My name is Joel and I'm a backend engineer and love using Ruby on Rails.
+My name is Joel and I'm a backend engineer and love developing apps with Ruby on Rails.

 I'm always open to networking and can be reached on LinkedIn or at joelgrantdev@gmail.com.